superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 Firefox (the superior browser) allows tab search in its awesomebar.
 Hit **Ctrl+L** to focus the address bar and start typing an open tab match.
 You'll get an option "Switch to Tab", so press down and Enter and you're there!

 Firefox also allows you to map **Ctrl+Tab** to "switch to last tab", for easily moving back and forth between two tabs.
-In Preferences, this is "Ctrl+Tab cycles through tabs in recently used order".
+In Preferences, this is **Ctrl+Tab cycles through tabs in recently used order**.

 Chrome/Chromium doesn't have this as far as I can see.
 I don't use the Chromium family of browsers at all, so I don't know of an option there.
 Maybe there's an extension?
 Maybe you should use Firefox.